Feeding YOur Hair

 Anaemia, or simply just low ‘normal’ iron levels, is another common cause of hair loss.
 In some cases leading to a marked thinning of the hair.
 Women are more susceptible to this problem than men because of the loss of iron in the blood during their menstrual periods.
 It is, therefore, very important that this iron is replaced either by way of iron tablets or iron rich foods such as almonds, asparagus, bran, celery, egg yolk, kidney, lettuce, liver, oatmeal, soy beans and whole wheat, or by taking iron supplements.

-✘ Full fat cheese (which can cause dandruff in some people).
+Full fat cheese (it can cause dandruff in some people!)